 - In-channel fixed crest impoundment structure.

 - Fixed crest inlet structure.

 - Blocking of the sewage outfall.

 - Outlet/impoundment structure.

 - Footpath surface/sub-surface design.

 - 2no. boardwalks over the inlet/outlet structures.

+- In addition, we need to trace the sewage outfall to identify whether we need to connect it to the mains network at the upstream end, or block it off.
+The cost of drain tracing with a local supplier is £264 (inc. VAT).

-Beaumont Rivers have contacted engineering design specialists to seek costings and the results were very high.
-As a more cost-effective method, Beaumont Rivers has recruited a freelance chartered engineer who can provide the same service for much less investment.
+Beaumont Rivers contacted engineering design specialists to seek costings and the results were very high.
+As a more cost-effective method, Beaumont Rivers has recruited a chartered engineer to provide the same service for much less investment.
+In-house designs will ensure that the scheme is delivered exactly as envisaged, providing maximum efficiency and results for the client.